-The Raman lidar described here is expected to be an important tool to gain the understanding required to predict and mitigate future air pollution episodes.
-Raman lidar is a robust tool that can be employed to measure a wide range of meteorological and environmental properties.6 The most important parameters for testing our understanding of model calculations are the measured vertical profiles of ozone and particulate matter.
-In the past, the general approach used in developing the data to study air pollution was based upon networks of ground sites that make local insitu measurements.
-Prior investigations have suffered from the fact that little information was obtained on the vertical structure because of the expense of using aircraft and balloon platforms to obtain measurements aloft.
+The Raman lidar techniques outlined here are expected to provide an important tool to gain the understanding required to improve weather forecasts, and to predict and/or mitigate future air pollution episodes.
+Raman lidar is a robust tool that can be employed to measure a wide range of meteorological and environmental properties.6 The most important parameters for testing model calculations are the measured vertical profiles of water vapor, temperature, ozone and particulate matter.
+The general approach used in developing the data base for analysis and prediction has been based upon networks of ground sites that make local insitu measurements.
+Prior analysis has suffered from the fact that little information was obtained on the vertical structure because of the expense of using balloon and aircraft platforms to obtain measurements aloft.
 Raman lidar can provide continuous time sequences of the vertical profiles of the key parameters in the lower atmosphere.
-The examples of profiles shown here demonstrate the capability for measuring the needed properties.
-The ozone profiles in the lower atmosphere are measured directly from the absorption in the Hartley band.
-The particulate mater is determined from the measurements of optical extinction and backscatter at visible and ultraviolet wavelengths.
+The examples of profiles shown here demonstrate the present capability for measuring the needed properties.
 The most important meteorological parameters are temperature and water vapor.
-Temperature is measured from the profiles of the rotational Raman intensity.
+Temperature is measured from the ratio of profiles of the rotational Raman signal intensity.
 The water vapor is determined from the specific humidity measured by the ratio of the vibrational Raman radiation scattered by water vapor and molecular nitrogen.
-The water vapor is a particularly important tracer of the tropospheric dynamics and is the best marker of the thickness of the planetary boundary layer, which describes the dilution volume for the chemical species injected into the atmosphere.
-The Raman lidar techniques used to investigate air pollution events will be described in the following section.
-Examples from the results of several investigations will be shown to provide examples of the capability of Raman lidar to be used as a tool for studies of the physical and chemical processes active during air pollution events.
+The temperature and specific humidity profiles are combined to directly calculate two other useful parameters, the RF refractivity and the relative humidity.
+The ozone profiles in the lower atmosphere are measured directly from the absorption of the Raman scatter from nitrogen and oxygen at wavelengths in the Hartley band.
+The particulate mater is determined from the measurements of optical extinction and backscatter at visible and ultraviolet wavelengths.
+The water vapor is a particularly important tracer of the tropospheric dynamics and provides a marker of the thickness of the planetary boundary layer, thereby describing the dilution volume for the chemical species emitted into the atmosphere.
+The Raman lidar techniques used to investigate atmospheric processes are described in the following section.